Brachytherapy for Clinically Localized Prostate Cancer Using Permanently Implanted Seeds - CAM 80114

 Randomized Controlled Trials

 The Giberti et al. (2009) RCT reported on results for 200 low-risk prostate cancer patients randomized to RP or to brachytherapy.13 Biochemical PFS rates at 5 years were 90% for RP and 91.7% for brachytherapy.
-Both treatment groups experienced decreases in quality of life at 6 months and 1 year posttreatment, although brachytherapy patients reported more urinary disorders but better erectile function than the RP group.
+Both treatment groups experienced decreases in quality of life at 6 months and 1 year post-treatment, although brachytherapy patients reported more urinary disorders but better erectile function than the RP group.
 At 5 year follow-up, functional outcomes did not differ between arms.

 Observational Studies

-Several nonrandomized comparative studies have reported outcomes in patients with localized prostate cancer who received one of the several treatments.
 Williams et al. (2012) compared data from the U.S. Surveillance, Epidemiology, and End Results Program, Medicare-linked data on 10,928 patients with localized prostate cancer treated with primary cryoablation or brachytherapy.15 Urinary dysfunction occurred more frequently with cryoablation (41.4%) than with brachytherapy (22.2%; p < .001).
 Erectile dysfunction was also more common after cryoablation (34.7%) than after brachytherapy (21.0%; p < .001).
 Additionally, the use of ADT was significantly more common after cryoablation than after brachytherapy, suggesting a higher rate of prostate cancer recurrence after cryoablation (1.4 vs. 0.5 per 100 person-years).
 Bowel complications, however, occurred significantly more frequently with brachytherapy (19%) than with cryoablation (12.1%).

-Nepple et al. (2013) analyzed data prospectively from 2 centers on 4459 men treated with RP, 972 men treated with brachytherapy, and 1261 men treated with EBRT.16 After treatment, the median follow-up was 7.2 years.
+Nepple et al. (2013) analyzed data prospectively from 2 centers on 4459 men treated with RP, 972 men treated with brachytherapy, and 1,261 men treated with EBRT.16 After treatment, the median follow-up was 7.2 years.
 Brachytherapy did not significantly increase prostate cancer mortality compared with RP using Cox analysis or competing risk analysis; however, EBRT did increase prostate cancer mortality under Cox analysis.
 Overall mortality increased with both brachytherapy (HR, 1.78; 95% CI, 1.37 to 2.31) and EBRT (HR, 1.71; 95% CI, 1.40 to 2.08) compared with RP.

 Several observational studies have used matching to control for potential confounding due to lack of randomization.
-Loblaw et al. (2017) evaluated data on men with clinically localized prostate cancer from the Genitourinary Radiation Oncologists of Canada prostate cancer database.17 They identified 458 men treated with LDR brachytherapy, 64 men treated with EBRT, and 90 men treated with stereotactic ablative body radiotherapy (SABR), a high-precision EBRT technique.
+Loblaw et al. (2017) evaluated data on men with clinically localized prostate cancer from the Genitourinary Radiation Oncologists of Canada prostate cancer database.18 They identified 458 men treated with LDR brachytherapy, 64 men treated with EBRT, and 90 men treated with stereotactic ablative body radiotherapy (SABR), a high-precision EBRT technique.
 The investigators created 2 sets of matched cohorts to control for confounding factors: SABR versus LDR brachytherapy and SABR versus EBRT.
 Cohorts were matched on age, baseline PSA level, T stage, and the number of positive cores.
 The SABR versus LDR cohorts included 284 patients, 71 of whom received SABR and 213 of whom received LDR brachytherapy.
-Analysis of SABR versus LDR brachytherapy outcomes found no significant differences between groups in biochemical PFS or OS either before matching (p = .52 and p = .71, respectively) or after matching (p = .33 and.56, respectively).
+Analysis of SABR versus LDR brachytherapy outcomes found no significant differences between groups in biochemical PFS or OS either before matching (p = .52 and p = .71, respectively) or after matching (p = .33 and p = .56, respectively).

-In a 1:1 matched-pair design, Pickles et al. (2010) prospectively followed 278 low- and intermediate-risk, localized prostate cancer patients treated with brachytherapy or EBRT (139 patients in each group).18 The biochemical control (nadir + 2 ng/mL) at 5 years was 95% in the brachytherapy group and 85% in the EBRT group (p < .001).
+In a 1:1 matched-pair design, Pickles et al. (2010) prospectively followed 278 low- and intermediate-risk, localized prostate cancer patients treated with brachytherapy or EBRT (139 patients in each group).19 The biochemical control (nadir + 2 ng/mL) at 5 years was 95% in the brachytherapy group and 85% in the EBRT group (p < .001).
 This rate was unchanged at 7 years in the brachytherapy group but decreased to 75% in the EBRT group.
 Brachytherapy patients experienced more urinary complaints, whereas EBRT patients had more rectal and bowel issues.

 Several large uncontrolled observational studies have also been published.
-A large multicenter study from Italy, published by Fellin et al. (2016), included 2237 patients with clinically localized prostate cancer, who were treated with LDR brachytherapy as monotherapy and followed for at least 2 years.19 Median follow-up was 65 months.
+A large multicenter study from Italy, published by Fellin et al. (2016), included 2,237 patients with clinically localized prostate cancer, who were treated with LDR brachytherapy as monotherapy and followed for at least 2 years.22 Median follow-up was 65 months.
 Three-, 5-, and 7-year OS rates were 96.7%, 94.0%, and 89.2%, respectively.
 Three-, 5-, and 7-year disease-specific survival rates were 99.7%, 99.5%, and 98.4%, respectively.
 A total of 207 patients experienced biochemical failure after a median of 42 months.
 The 3-, 5-, and 7-year biochemical PFS rates were 95.7%, 91.9%, and 88.5%, respectively.

 Section Summary: Permanent Low-Dose Rate Brachytherapy as Monotherapy